gema-arta/heiwa/docs/poc/4-Final_System.md

 # Install.
 time { make install; }

-# Create some symlinks and fake headers to replace "readline".
+# Create symlinks and fake headers to replace "readline".
 for L in history readline; do
     ln -sv libedit.a  /usr/lib/lib${L}.a
     ln -sv libedit.so /usr/lib/lib${L}.so